Exist-Ed/MLP-architecture-comparison/code/README.md

-# MLP-regression
+# MLP-architecture-comparison

 __USAGE:__ _python main.py_ <br>

-Trains two multilayer perceptrons with the specified architectures on a data set generated on the basis of the passed system of first-order differential equations and compares them according to the correctness of the prediction of values.
+Trains two multilayer perceptrons with the specified architectures on a data set generated on the basis of the passed system of three first-order differential equations and compares them according to the correctness of the prediction of values.

 # Contents of the code files